techpines/bone.io-textsearch/README.md

 You can pass in the following options:

 * `selector` - The selector that designates textsearch boxes.
-* `lookup` - A view action that decides what data to send to the server.
 * `inboundMiddleware` - Inbound bone.io middleware.
 * `outboundMiddleware` - Outbound bone.io middleware.